df15h-moddable/df15h-unreal/docs/ce/terms.md

 Q: Can I use your Trademarks or Logos?

 A: You may not use our trademarks (including, for example, the game title or our company name) other than to describe the fact that your [content] is about one of our games.
 Use of our logos is not permitted at all.

+Q: Can I create “mods” for your games?

+A: Each game that supports mods will address the game’s mod policy in the Terms of Service/EULA.

 ## Reference